Eckington (Washington, D.C.): History

-The land which became Eckington was the country home of Joseph Gales Jr., owner of the National Intelligencer and mayor of Washington from 1827 to 1830.
+The land that became Eckington was the country home of Joseph Gales Jr., owner of the National Intelligencer newspaper and mayor of Washington from 1827 to 1830.
 Gales bought the Northeast tract in 1815, and in 1830 erected a two-story house on the hilltop, about where Third and U Streets intersect today.
-Gales named his estate Eckington after the village in Derbyshire, England in which he was born.
+Gales named his estate Eckington after his birthplace in England.

 During the American Civil War, the house was used as a hospital for the 7th Regiment of New York.
 After the war, Eckington, commonly known as Gales Woods, was a popular picnic ground.

-In 1887, Eckington was bought by George Truesdell and his wife Frances, who subdivided the property, improved it substantially for habitation, sold lots, and built several houses.
+In 1887, the Eckington estate was bought by George Truesdell and his wife Frances, who subdivided the property, improved it for habitation, sold lots, and built several houses.
 Truesdell undertook extensive grading operations to level the landscape of his 87 acre Eckington subdivision.
 He laid down water and sewer pipes, paved streets in asphalt and concrete, and erected a stand pipe near the old Gales house.
 A steam pump brought water to the stand pipe, which distributed water throughout the new neighborhood.
 Truesdell erected five "pretty cottages" which, according to an 1888 newspaper account, were "all fitted up as city houses," with steam heat and hot and cold running water.
 Eckington was wired for electricity in 1889, two years before electricity was installed in the White House.
 In three years, Truesdell spent $500,000 improving the subdivision.

 The contractor for Truesdell's houses was John H. Lane, who moved from Dupont Circle into one of those houses at 1725 Third Street.
 From 1889 to 1897, Lane developed nearly 20 properties in Eckington.
 None of Truesdell's original five houses exists today, although several detached houses from the late 19th century, by Lane and others, dot the streets of Eckington.
 The first three decades of the 20th century brought a boom in rowhouse construction to Eckington as it did in many parts of the District of Columbia.

 Truesdell placed restrictive covenants in the deeds of Eckington's residential properties that required that each house cost at least $2,000 and be set back 15 ft from the building line.
 There was to be no manufacturing.
 The Union Army veteran did not place racial restrictions in the deeds, although as late as 1930, there were no African American families living in Eckington.